FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Do not use multiple names or nicknames for your dog.

 Another common mistake owners make is using multiple names or nicknames for their dogs.
 Yes, your puppy can learn to respond to multiple names, but by teaching him this way, you are weakening your authority.
+Additionally, remember that dogs respond better to shorter and simpler names.
 You want your dog to give its full attention to you when it is called.

 Dogs Get Confused Over What Their Names Mean